908: The Touch of Satan

 Wow—I’m the first one at the Rainbow Gathering.

-The Rainbow Gathering is an annual event that began in the 1970s and continues today.
-It consists of a bunch of people meeting in some part of the U.S. National Forests and conducting a group meditation for world peace.
+The Rainbow Gathering is an annual event that began in 1972 and continues today.
+It consists of a bunch of people meeting in a U.S. National Forest and conducting a group meditation for world peace.
 There has been considerable friction over the years between the organizers of the gatherings and the U.S. government over the issue of permits.

 [Sung.]
 But the trees can’t help their feeling/If they like the way they’re made ...

 A paraphrase of the Rush song “The Trees.”
-A sample of the actual lyrics: “But the oaks can’t help their feelings/If they like the way they’re made/And they wonder why the maples/Can’t be happy in their shade.”
+Actual lyrics: “But the oaks can’t help their feelings/If they like the way they’re made/And they wonder why the maples/Can’t be happy in their shade.”

 The first Richard Carpenter music video.